 The original walking dead of Haitian lore derived from the Afro-Carribean belief in an afterlife, symbolizing the transcendence of slavery to deliverance back to Africa.
 But this possibility of a felicitous hereafter also came with the threat of the dead being once more taken captive, whether as a punishment for suicide (a belief encouraged, in part, by slave drivers), or as innocent victims of the same avarice that drove enslavement.
 The creation of zombies is a complex Voodoo ritual overseen by the bokor, or Voodoo priest.
 In this belief system, one’s hapless soul could be enslaved in a bottle, and forced into spiritual labor for the bottle’s owner, or else one’s body itself could be seized upon and forced to perform arduous labor as the soul looks on helplessly, conscious but unable to intervene.
 A body that can be made to do anything the bokor wants is, of course analogous to the capitalist seizing control of bodies and putting them in motion for much of their waking time, which reached its most barbaric excesses under chattel slavery.
 The brutality of the slave trade in particular, and its central ethical issues surrounding the meaning of freedom and bondage, left sufficient impact on Haitian society that zonbi rituals are still performed in the present day, including the transmission of bottles purported to contain souls, and festivals where the trade in undead bodies is reenacted.

-The of zonbi rituals, argues anthropologist Elizabeth McAlister, “diagnoses, theorizes, and responds mimetically to the long history of violent consumptive and dehumanizing capitalism in the Americas from the colonial period until the present.”
+The practice of zonbi rituals, argues anthropologist Elizabeth McAlister, “diagnoses, theorizes, and responds mimetically to the long history of violent consumptive and dehumanizing capitalism in the Americas from the colonial period until the present.”
 The original incarnation of the zonbi represented a consuming fear of, and opposition to, compulsory service in the most brutal labor process known to human history, the West Indian slave trade, which stood as a cornerstone of the development of contemporary capitalism.
 In the present, the persistence of the zonbi in Haitian culture also demonstrates a pervasive identification with perpetually unfree souls among a critical mass of people subjected to sustained underdevelopment and imperialism.

 It is among history’s many ironies that this cultural trope would be taken up with great gusto in the slave-built seat of imperialist power, the United States of America.
 Fittingly, the story of the zombie, as the undead came to be called, seems to have found its way into U.S. culture during the American occupation of Haiti, between 1915 and 1935.
 During this time Victor Halperin’s 1932 film White Zombie marked the creature’s Hollywood debut.
 Its villain is the Haitian sugar baron and Voodoo master Murder Legendre (Bella Lugosi), who commands a multiracial army of the undead.
 Jacques Tourneur’s 1943 film I Walked with a Zombie also attempts loyalty to the Haitian roots of zombie lore, setting the story at a formerly slaveholding sugar can plantation on a fictitious Caribbean Island, thematically evoking slavery through both symbolism and overt references to the island’s slave past.
 These films represent a bridge between the original Haitian iteration of the zombie and the distinct form it would assume when fully subsumed into American pop culture, thanks largely to George Romero.